kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/2017/07/15/re-cloudifying.md

 Eliminating Blog Dependencies
 -----------------------------

 My blog is now hosted at GitHub.
-However, some articles contain links to images and other files that were served by Drupal on the old server, so I needed to extract those from the old Drupal site directories, put them on GitHub, and update all the links in all the blog entries that refer to them.
+However, some articles contain links to images and other files that were served by Drupal on the old server, so I needed to extract those from the old Drupal site directories and copy them to my blog repo.
+I was able to use Pelican's [EXTRA_PATH_METDATA](http://docs.getpelican.com/en/stable/settings.html#metadata) settings to give these static files the same URL path that they had in Drupal, so I didn't have to update any links in the blog posts that referred to them.

-(I haven't actually finished this activity.
-It will be an ongoing task.)

 All for Now